5.1-magnitude earthquake strikes 100 miles north of Charlotte, along Virginia border

 (CNN)A 5.1-magnitude earthquake hit about 2 miles from the town of Sparta, North Carolina, along the state's border with Virginia, according to the preliminary report from the US Geological Survey.

-The quake, whose epicenter is in Allegheny County, was felt as far away as South Carolina and Georgia, according to social media posts.
-It struck about 8:07 a.m.
-ET.
+The quake, whose epicenter is in Alleghany County, was felt as far away as South Carolina and Georgia, according to social media posts.
+The USGS received reports from more than 300 miles away, in Atlanta.

+There are no immediate reports of injuries, but there is some minor damage in the town of about 1,800 people, he said.

+"Cracked foundation, and stuff falling off shelves in houses," Brinegar said.
+"I've lived here my whole life and have never felt anything like that."

-Information on damage in the area was not immediately available, but the USGS says earthquakes become destructive at a magnitude of 4.0 to 5.0, depending on variables.
+The USGS says earthquakes become destructive at a magnitude of 4.0 to 5.0, depending on variables.
+A 5.3-magnitude is considered a moderate quake, the USGS says.

 The agency issued a green alert, meaning there is a low likelihood of casualties and damage.

+Town Councilman Cole Edwards, too, was jolted awake by the quake, he said.
+There was no damage to his home, but it broke some dishes and knocked some pictures off of the wall, he said.

+"We've had a lot of scared folks this morning," the mayor said.
+"That was the most intense one we've ever had."

-The temblor rumbled at a depth of about 5.7 miles, which is considered a shallow quake.
-Quakes shallower than 43 miles tend to be more destructive than deeper ones.
+The earthquake rumbled at a depth of about 5.7 miles, which is considered a shallow quake.
+Quakes shallower than 43 miles tend to be more destructive than deeper ones, the USGS says.

 Sparta is about 100 miles north of Charlotte.